Feast of Herod with the Beheading of St John the Baptist: Provenance

 The date of the painting and the circumstances of its commission remain unclear.
 To some extent these questions are tied to the identification of the portrait figures, in particular those of the boys or youths, as their appearances relate to a narrow time period.
 According to Harosimowicz, the source used for identifying the figures above, the painting "was probably created in Elbing under the patronage of Gerhard and Margaretha von Dönhoff in the period from 1640 to 1642".
 The Dönhoff family were wealthy German Protestant aristocrats in Silesia, who were also becoming integrated into the Polish nobility.
 In 1637 Dönhoff married Margaretha, the daughter of Duke John Christian of Brieg, whose features may be depicted on the head of John the Baptist.

 Another suggestion for the patron (but with similar dating) is King Władysław IV Vasa of Poland (r.
 1632–1649), who had appointed Strobel court artist in 1639.
 The king's half-brother Karol Ferdynand Vasa, Prince-Bishop of Wrocław (Breslau), whose court painter Strobel had previously been before he left Breslau in about 1633, has also been suggested, with an earlier dating to 1630–33, as used by the Prado (thus preceding Wallenstein's assassination).
 Only the Prince-Bishop's coat of arms are shown in the painting, and it may have been at his palace at Nysa.

 By 1746 the painting was in the Spanish Royal Collection, belonging to Elisabeth Farnese, Queen to Philip V of Spain, and hung in "the room where their Majesties eat" in the Royal Palace of La Granja de San Ildefonso, which Philip had built in the 1720s as a summer palace in the mountains near Madrid.
-Philip had died that year, and his successor Ferdinand VI of Spain had granted the palace and its contents to his step-mother.
+Philip had died that year, and his successor Ferdinand VI had granted the palace and its contents to his stepmother.
 In the year of her death in 1766 it was still inventoried at La Granja, but in 1794 and 1818 it was recorded at the newer Royal Palace of Aranjuez.
 Once in the Prado with the rest of the Spanish royal collection it was for long not on public display.
 In the 2000s, with the remodelling around the construction of a new wing to the rear, gallery space was found for the painting, which now greets visitors who entered by the new wing as they emerge from the lifts on the main floor in the old building.

 The painting was long vaguely attributed to an unknown Flemish artist, with suggestions that Joachim von Sandrart, Hendrik Goltzius or Bartholomeus Spranger might be responsible, or an unknown artist from Lorraine or Augsburg.
 The first attribution to Strobel was made in 1970 by Jaromir Neumann, which was confirmed by Lode Seghers in 1987, on stylistic comparison with a David and Bathsheba signed by Strobel, now in Wallenstein's former castle at Mnichovo Hradiště, Czech Republic.
 Subsequent comparisons with other documented works by Strobel have confirmed the attribution, which now seems generally accepted.